Maunawili Falls Hike – Oahu

 Frequently Asked Questions About Maunawili Falls Hike

 Is Maunawili Falls Trail closed?
-The original Maunawili Falls Trail through the Maunawili neighborhood is temporarily closed since July 2021.
+The original Maunawili Falls Trail through the Maunawili neighborhood is temporarily closed.
 The Maunawilli Demonstration Trail entrance is open.
+We haven’t seen an update about the reopening of Maunawili Falls Trailhead.

 What is the best time of year to hike the Maunawili Falls Trail?
 The best time to hike the Maunawili Falls Trail is during the dry season, which typically runs from April to October.
-This period offers more stable weather and less chance of encountering heavy rains that can make the trail challenging and dangerous.
+Slick and muddy paths can make the trail challenging and dangerous.

 Are there any entry fees or permits required for the hike?
 There are no entry fees or permits required for the Maunawili Falls Hike.